decentraland/urn-namespaces/namespaces/decentraland.md

 ### Content resolvers

-(more to come)
+(more to come) _how to resolve JSON metadata URL for LAND, ESTATES and NAMES_

 ## Custom resolvers

-For some use cases, like default wearables (non-blockchain based assets) we will use custom resolvers.
+For some use cases, like default wearables (non-blockchain based assets) we will use custom `off-chain` protocol.

-Custom resolvers start with `x-` in the protocol, like custom HTTP headers.
 This is so to avoid conflicts with future protocols and to easily differentiate blockchain assets from non-blockchain assets.

-E.g. `urn:decentraland:x-base-avatars:{collection}:{assetId}` -> `urn:decentraland:x-base-avatars:hats:top-hat-1`
+Following the pattern:
+`urn:decentraland:off-chain:{asset-type}:{collection}:{assetId}`

+We can get URNs like:
+`urn:decentraland:off-chain:base-avatars:hats:top-hat-1`